Jean-François Papillon: Basel and the diaspora of the auxiliaries

-The Spaniards’ awareness of the black auxiliaries’ “natural savagery” as well as Santo Domingo’s cession to France in the Peace Treaty of Basel, persuaded them to get rid of Jean-François and his troops, since the circumstances that had justified their alliance to the former slaves, that is, Spain’s plan to conquer the western part of Hispaniola, had failed.
+The Spaniards' awareness of the black auxiliaries' "natural savagery" as well as Santo Domingo's cession to France in the Peace Treaty of Basel, persuaded them to get rid of Jean-François and his troops, since the circumstances that had justified their alliance to the former slaves (Spain's plan to conquer the western part of Hispaniola) had failed.

 First, Jean-François and his main collaborators were taken to Havana.
 But the Cuban governor, Luis de las Casas, was so afraid that their presence there would provoke a massive black insurrection in that island, that he pressured the Spanish government to throw them out of his colony.

 In March 1796 they arrived to the Spanish city of Cádiz, where they were kept almost as prisoners.
 Their situation in that city was dramatic: the generals lost their military ranks and their right to any economic compensation after their retirement and, in addition, Jean-François had to use the few resources he had to assist his family and his companions.

 In 1813, the Spanish Council of Regency decided to throw them out of that city and take them to the Coast of the Flies.
 Unfortunately, Jean-François never saw the resolution of the conflict that concerned his troops, as he had already died in the early days of the 19th Century, maybe in 1805, totally forgotten by the Spanish government, which “rewarded” him for his loyal services by denying any official link with him or any other slave general in the past.